arXiv/arxiv-auth/arxiv-auth/README.md

 # ``arxiv-auth`` Library

-This is the code that gets uploaded to pypy as arxiv-auth.
-The code for the `/login` page lives in [`accounts`](../accounts).

-This package provides functionality for working with arxiv users in arXiv services.
-This package provides the new JWT functionality and legacy user and session data in the classic database.
+This package provides a Flask add on and other code for working with arxiv authenticated users in arXiv services.

 Housing these components in a library separate from web apps ensures that users and sessions are represented and manipulated consistently.
 The login+logout, user